 How to Add a Thread Shank When Sewing a Button Using a Sewing Machine

-If you are sewing your flat button via machine but need a thread shank, start by placing a pin at the center of the button as a part of Step 3.
+If you are sewing your flat button via machine but need a thread shank, start by placing a pin, toothpick, or other spacer at the center of the button as a part of Step 3.
 The button foot should have a small opening at its center to slide the pin into.

-You have successfully learned all that you need to know to beautifully and efficiently sew buttons!
+You have learned all you need to know to beautifully and efficiently sew buttons!
 Now that you’ve mastered the buttons take a look at this great tutorial for sewing buttonholes: https://www.peekaboopages.com/how-to-sew-a-buttonhole/

 Other patterns and Tutorials